AdamCraven/JavaScript-Lint-tools.tmbundle/README.md

 And select from the menu which lint you wish to run.

 ## Troubleshooting
-If you get an error similar to on running;
+If you get an error whilst first running the bundle, similar to;

 	/bin/bash/: node: command not found